-- Dresses, Skirts, skorts, and shorts must be worn no shorter than three (3) inches below fingertips when standing, arms extended at your side. (leggings, including sheer material, or tights do not substitute for length).
-Additionally, splits in skirts or dresses should be no shorter than 3" past fingertips when standing - Clothing must cover undergarments. - Pants, shorts and skirts must be worn at the waist.
-Pants/shorts/skirts should not be so tight as to show undergarments - Straps on tops must be at least 2" in width. - Appropriate undergarments must be worn.
+- Dresses, Skirts, skorts, and shorts must be worn no shorter than three (3) inches below fingertips when standing (arms extended at your side.) above the knee when standing (leggings, including sheer material, or tights do not substitute for length).
+Additionally, splits in skirts or dresses should be no shorter than 3" past fingertips when standing NOT EXTEND PAST 3" ABOVE THE KNEE.

+- Leggings/tights/thermal tights may only be worn under dresses, shirts, or skirts of the appropriate length described above.
+LEGGINGS OR TIGHTS MAY ALSO BE WORN UNDER JEANS THAT HAVE HOLES TO COVER SKIN.

+- Shirts with sleeves for young men.

+- Clothing must cover undergarments.

+- Pants, shorts and skirts must be worn at the waist.
+Pants/shorts/skirts should not be so tight

+as to show undergarments

+- Straps on young ladies' tops must be the width of her "four fingers." at least 2" in width.

+- Appropriate undergarments must be worn.